Can you work, and be on holiday at the same time ?

 Most of us have to work, and most of us have ups and downs.
 That’s normal don’t you think – even if you don’t have to work.
 I know though, that so many people that ask us the question could easily make the same decision to sell up and simplify, and even better – they may be able to afford not to work !

 We also like to vote with our feet.
 So we made a decision to simplify and make happiness a priority, in order to keep the balance.
-And that’s why we’re here.
+And that’s why we gave up so much to be here.

 Little things make me happy.